lavieencode/flickr-api-feed-pt-1/README.md

 # flickr-api-feed-pt-1
 Part 2: This project uses jQuery and AJAX to pull photos from the Flickr open API.
-Users enter a search query, rather than selecting pre-labeled buttons like in Part 1.
+Users select the type of animal they would like to see photos of from pre-formatted buttons ("cat", "dog", "moose"), and the page loads photos in the ```<div>``` below.